Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -j <NUMBER>

     The generated code is split into the given number of files.
-This make it easier to use the parallel build facility of most modern implementations of ``make``.
+This makes it easier to use the parallel build facility of most modern implementations of ``make``.
 By default 1 file is generated for each C structure or C++ class.